 For all of the increasing demand for safe and affordable housing among the elderly, BHA has only 3,293 total units available in its elderly/disabled developments.
-Of those units, BHA proposes to designate 80%, or 2,634 units for the elderly, with 20%, or 659 units, reserved for non-elderly disabled.
-As noted above, the non-elderly disabled will continue to age in place and many of the elderly will also be disabled or become disabled during their tenancies.
-In addition, the loss of units for the non-elderly disabled will be compensated for by 330 mitigation vouchers for non-elderly disabled applicants, as discussed in the next section below.
+Of the 3,128 non-wheelchair units, BHA proposes to designate 80%, or 2,502 units for the elderly, with 20%, or 626 units reserved for non-elderly disabled.
+The 165 wheelchair units in the elderly/disabled developments are not included in this Plan.
+The wheelchair units will be distributed via a separate waiting list for elderly/non-elderly applicants who require such units.

+As noted above, the non-elderly disabled will continue to age in place and many of the elderly are already disabled or will become disabled during their tenancies.
+In addition, the loss of units for the non-elderly disabled will be compensated for by 300 mitigation vouchers for non-elderly disabled applicants, as discussed in the next section.